Trump Senate ally seeks China sanctions over COVID-19 probe

 The legislation was co-sponsored by eight other Republican senators.

-China’s Washington embassy did not respond to a request for comment, but Beijing has insisted it has been transparent about the outbreak, which began in the Chinese city of Wuhan.
+China’s Washington embassy did not respond to a request for comment.
+The outbreak began in the Chinese city of Wuhan late last year.

 Trump and his Republican backers have repeatedly accused Beijing of failing to alert the world to the severity and scope of the outbreak, which has sparked a worldwide economic contraction and threatened his November re-election chances.